Purslane: A Powerful Superfood with Surprising Benefits

 Tips for adding purslane to meals

 • Mix and Match: Combine purslane with other greens like spinach, arugula, or kale.
-This adds variety to your plate and boosts the range of nutrients.

 • Use on the Skin: Purslane can also be used in natural skin care.
 Make a gentle infusion or extract and apply it as a facial rinse.
 It may help calm irritation and support clear skin.